 To minor in Political Science, a student must take a minimum of 18 credits in Political Science, including PS 130-131: American National Government I-II.

-IS 390 3 cr.
 (W) Seminar in International Studies

 Required for International Studies majors.
 Other advanced undergraduates may take this course with permission of the professor.
 This course can count for either Political Science credit or History credit.